HTTP-RPC/Kilo/README.md

 }
 ```

-Although the values are actually stored in the strongly typed properties of the `TreeNode` object, the adapter makes the data appear as a map; for example:
+Although the values are actually stored in the strongly typed properties of the `TreeNode` object, the adapter makes the data appear as a map, producing the following output:

 ```json
 {